Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6990 should in theory be a lot faster than the Radeon RX 480 overall. (explain)
+Memory BandwidthThe Radeon HD 6990 should in theory perform much faster than the Radeon RX 480 in general. (explain)

-Texel RateThe Radeon RX 480 should be just a bit (more or less 1%) more effective at anisotropic filtering than the Radeon HD 6990. (explain)
+Texel RateThe Radeon RX 480 should be a small bit (approximately 1%) better at AF than the Radeon HD 6990. (explain)

-Pixel RateThe Radeon HD 6990 should be much (approximately 48%) better at full screen anti-aliasing than the Radeon RX 480, and also able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon HD 6990 should be much (more or less 48%) faster with regards to AA than the Radeon RX 480, and also will be capable of handling higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison